Header image courtesy of Mateusz Majewski (via Unsplash)

-You might not think of fine china when you think of Soho, but there are a surprising number of ceramics shops.
-For traditional Chinese porcelain, check out Hing Cheung Fu Kee, a narrow shop on Staunton Street peddling everything from vases to teacups and chopstick rests.
-Tung Shan Porcelain Co. on the upper end of Peel Street offers a similar selection in a slightly larger space, though both shops are packed to the rafters with fragile goods, so we’d recommend that you take off any backpacks or thick jackets before popping in.
+You might not think of fine china when you think of Soho, but there are a surprising number of shops that sell ceramics.
+For traditional Chinese porcelain, check out Tung Shan Porcelain Co., a shop on the upper end of Peel Street, which offers everything from vases to teacups and chopstick rests.
+Here’s a useful tip: the shop is packed to the rafters with fragile goods, so we’d recommend that you take off any backpacks or thick jackets before popping in.
 You can also find Yuet Tung China Works’ products among other Hong Kong handicrafts at the charitable creative venue Crafts on Peel.

-If your taste in ceramics is more whimsical, try Tung Yao Ceramics’ showroom and retail space on Aberdeen Street, which sells the work of ceramic artists from all over the world—right now, they’re selling adorable dumpling-shaped chopstick rests from a ceramist in Melbourne, the profits for which are funding food donations to the needy.
+If your taste in ceramics is more whimsical, try Tung Yao Ceramics’ showroom and retail space on Aberdeen Street, which sells the work of ceramic artists from all over the world.
+Right now, they’re selling adorable dumpling-shaped chopstick rests from a ceramist in Melbourne, the profits of which are funding food donations to the needy.

 Tung Shan Porcelain Co., 69–71 Peel Street, Central

 Crafts on Peel, 11 Peel Street, Central | (+852) 2510 0637